AudrenThibault/root-drum-machine/README.md

 # Build

-Create a file named maxmod_data with your .wav samples
+Create a folder named maxmod_data with your .wav samples

 - make clean
 - make